symbiosis-cloud/terraform-provider-symbiosis/docs/index.md

 ### Required

-- **api_key** (String, Sensitive) The ApiKey used to authenticate requests towards Stim.
+- **api_key** (String, Sensitive) The ApiKey used to authenticate requests towards Symbiosis.

 ### Optional

-- **endpoint** (String) Endpoint for reaching the stim API.
+- **endpoint** (String) Endpoint for reaching the symbiosis API.
 Used for debugging or when accessed through a proxy.

 ## Authentication

 ### `auth`

-Authentication is done using a Stim API key.
+Authentication is done using a Symbiosis API key.
 They can be generated through the web UI.